mridul037/rust-demo/README.md

+## RUST PROJECTS

+#### auth_service
-#### auth_service : demo code for authentication service in rust using crates and module
+Demo code for an authentication service in Rust using various crates and modules.

+#### langdector
-#### langdector : a simple application that have the capacity to detect over 80 languages.
+A simple application that has the capacity to detect over 80 languages.